Our Share of Night

 Our Share of Night (Nuestra parte de noche) is a 2019 horror novel by Argentine author Mariana Enriquez.
-Set between 1960 and 1997, the story follows the Peterson family and the story of an occult society in Argentina.
+Set between 1960 and 1997, the story follows the Peterson family as they fight against an occult society in Argentina.
 The novel received positive reviews, and won the Premio Herralde in 2019.
 An English translation by Megan McDowell was published in 2023.

 Plot

 1981: Juan

 Juan Peterson and his son Gaspar take a road trip from Buenos Aires to Iguazú.

-3 months earlier, Juan's wife and Gaspar's mother, Rosario, had died in a bus crash.
-The couple were part of a secret society known as the Order, which worships an ancient god that they call the Darkness.
-The secret society hopes that the Darkness will give them a way to immortality by permanently keeping their consciousness alive.
-Juan, the son of poor Swedish immigrants, has suffered from an incurable heart condition since a young age.
-He was discovered by Rosario's uncle, a doctor and member of the Order, who operated on his heart and took him away from his parents, and was picked by the Order to be a medium due to his supernatural abilities.
-All mediums die early, and Juan is afraid that Gaspar has inherited his abilities and will be exploited by the order.
+3 months earlier, Juan's wife and Gaspar's mother, Rosario, was killed in a bus crash.
+The couple were part of the Order, a secret society that worships an ancient god they call the Darkness.
+The Order hopes that the Darkness will teach them a means to attain immortality by permanently keeping their consciousness alive.
+Juan, the son of poor Swedish immigrants, has suffered since birth from an incurable heart condition.
+He was discovered by Rosario's uncle, a doctor and member of the Order, who operated on his heart and took him away from his parents.
+Juan is one in a line of powerful "mediums" who the Order uses to commune with the Darkness.
+All mediums die early, and Juan is afraid that Gaspar has inherited his abilities and will be exploited by the Order.

-During the road trip, Juan and Gaspar meet with Rosario's half-sister, Tali; Juan also tries to contact Rosario's spirit in vain.
+During the road trip, Juan and Gaspar meet with an ally in the Order, Rosario's half-sister Tali; Juan also tries to contact Rosario's spirit in vain.
 At one point, he summons a demon to try to find her.
-The demon tells him Rosario has been taken by the darkness, which he refuses to believe.
+The demon tells him Rosario has been taken by the Darkness, which he refuses to believe.

-Once they arrive in Iguazú, Juan participates in a yearly sacrificial ritual, known as the Rite, where the Darkness eats several sacrifices.
-He confronts the three leaders of the Order—Anne Clarke, Florence Mathers, and Rosario's mother Mercedes—about her death.
-They tell him that they had organized her death, as they feared that she was plotting against them, and sent her spirit into the Darkness, because the only way he could find her spirit would be through the ritual, thus obliging him to continue being their medium.
+Once they arrive in Iguazú, Juan participates in a sacrificial ritual known as the Ceremonial, in which he channels the Darkness from his body.
+The strain of performing the ritual almost kills him.
+He confronts the three leaders of the Order—Anne Clarke, Florence Mathers, and Rosario's mother Mercedes—about Rosario's demise.
+They admit that they organized her death, as they feared that she was plotting against them, and then sent her spirit away into the Darkness.
+The only way Juan can find her spirit will be through the ritual, thus obliging him to continue being their medium.
 Later that night, he confronts Mercedes alone, and rips out her teeth and lips.
-He then makes Tali and his friend and occasional lover Stephen promise to keep Gaspar safe from the Order should he die.
+He then makes Tali and Florence's son Stephen, his friend and occasional lover, promise to keep Gaspar safe from the Order should he die.